Nemo-Illusionist/Flask_TestProject/README.md

 Add view with a list of usernames and amount of their tasks (accessible by superusers and users with flag can_review_tasks).

 P.S.
 Remember that you will work in a team with other people and they will read your code.
 So respect their time and write code so that anyone can understand what is going on there.

+### Level up.

+Add docker-compose file with database service (i), flask_app service.
+All app sources should be mounted into container and updates of files should not require rebuilding images.

+### Level up.

+Add model TaskResults:
+- task_id: foreigh key to task.id
+- task_params: json field with {lower_limit, upper_limit, author_id (task.created_by)}
+- result: float

+Add celery (​https://docs.celeryproject.org/en/stable/​) task (​generate_random_number_task​) for generating random number from the given range and writing result as TaskResult into db.
+Add another celery task which will be started by schedule (celery beat) every 5 minutes and start asynchronously ​generate_random_number_task​s for each Task from db.

+generate_random_number_task​ should be wrapped into a docker container and be run as separate services.
+Use rabbit mq as a task brocker and results backend.
+The launcher of Tasks should be run in the same container as the flask application.

+### Level up.

+Add logging and a few tests.